SAVE 20% on select tests during our 12 Days of Quest! Terms apply.

 Published March 21, 2023

-It’s been three years since the world was introduced to COVID-19.
+It's been years since the world was upended by the COVID-19 pandemic.
 By now, you’ve probably heard, if you haven’t experienced it yourself, about a condition called Long COVID, referring to a collection of ongoing health concerns that affect some people for weeks, months, or even years after contracting COVID-19.
-CDC studies suggest that more than 50% of adults in the US reported having COVID-19 in the past, and nearly 1 in 5, or 19%, are still having symptoms.(1)
+CDC studies suggest that more than 50% of adults in the US reported having COVID-19 in the past, and nearly 1 in 5, or 19%, are still having symptoms.¹

 The symptoms range from mild to severe and include extreme fatigue, brain fog, shortness of breath, and anxiety, to name a few.
 To better understand these symptoms, the first important step is testing to rule out underlying conditions that present similar symptoms.

-Now, there’s a convenient way to check your health status with Quest’s first Long COVID tests.
+Now, there’s a convenient way to check your health status with two Long COVID tests at questhealth.com.
 They can help you gain understanding about lingering health issues and are available for purchase online without a doctor’s visit.
 Importantly, these tests will give you a deeper look into your health, helping to prepare you for meaningful discussions with your healthcare provider.

-According to Yuri Fesko, MD, Executive Medical Director for Medical Affairs, Quest Diagnostics, these two post-COVID-19 panels that test for Long-haul COVID will empower consumers with the data they need to potentially find a correctable condition that may be the cause of the long COVID-19 symptoms.
-Further, they will help ignite conversations among researchers and healthcare providers to understand COVID-19 side effects better.
+According to Yuri A. Fesko, M.D., Senior Vice President and Chief Medical Officer for Quest Diagnostics, these two post-COVID-19 panels that test for long-haul COVID can empower consumers with the data they need to potentially find a correctable condition that may be the cause of the long COVID-19 symptoms.
+Further, they can help ignite conversations among researchers and healthcare providers to understand COVID-19 side effects better.

 What is Long COVID?